 The resident will be expected to attend Grand Rounds, department lectures, and other educational events.
 The resident will also have the opportunity to observe surgery in the surgical divisions of the department.
 The resident will be responsible for one scholarly activity each quarter.
 Together with the Residency Program Coordinator, the resident will provide guidance and leadership to an optometry intern.

 RESIDENCY APPLICATION REQUIREMENTS

-- Apply for the matching service through the ORMatch: https://natmatch.com/ormatch/
+- Apply for the centralized matching service through the ORMatch: https://natmatch.com/ormatch/

 The University of Virginia Physicians Group is committed to the principles of affirmative action and equal employment opportunity.
 To promote these principles, we will provide equal employment opportunity in all aspects of employment without discrimination because of race, color, religion, national origin, gender, age, disability, veteran status or any other legally protected status.
 Applicants with a multicultural experience and/or diverse background are strongly encouraged to apply.